1.1 We are committed to safeguarding the privacy of our website visitors, app users and service users.

 8.9 To the extent that the legal basis for our processing of your personal data is:

-i) consent; or ii) that the processing is necessary for the performance of a contract to which you are party or in order to take steps at your request prior to entering into a contract,
+ii) that the processing is necessary for the performance of a contract to which you are party or in order to take steps at your request prior to entering into a contract,

 and such processing is carried out by automated means, you have the right to receive your personal data from us in a structured, commonly used and machine-readable format.
 However, this right does not apply where it would adversely affect the rights and freedoms of others.